-SWBI will distribute the shares of our common stock on [•], 2020 to holders of record as of the close of business on the Record Date.
-The Distribution is expected to be completed following the Nasdaq market closing on the Distribution Date.
+SWBI will distribute the shares of our common stock on August 24, 2020 to holders of record as of the close of business on the Record Date.
+The Distribution is expected to be completed effective as of 12:01 a.m.
+Eastern Time on the Distribution Date.
 SWBI's transfer agent and registrar, Issuer Direct Corporation, will serve as transfer agent and registrar for our common stock and as Distribution Agent in connection with the Distribution.